An Online Framework for Ephemeral Edge Computing in the Internet of Things: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a new concept of ephemeral edge computing in which the total time period dedicated to edge computing is limited.
 This concept of ephemeral edge computing is applicable to a wide range of scenarios including Industry 4.0 smart factory, intelligent transportation systems, and smart homes.
 By modeling a generalized scenario of ephemeral edge computing, we have proposed a novel framework to maximize the number of successful computations over an edge computing network within a limited time period.
 This framework allows a source edge node to offload tasks from sensors and distributed tasks to neighboring edge nodes in order to compute the tasks before the source edge node discontinues its current edge computing network.
 When the exact information on the offloaded tasks is unknown to the source edge node, it is challenging to optimize the decision of which neighboring edge node has to compute each task.
 Therefore, we have formulated an online optimization problem that jointly optimizes the communication and computation latency is formulated and introduced an online greedy algorithm to solve the problem.
 Then, by using the structure of the primal-dual problem formulation, we have derived a feasible competitive ratio as a function of the task sizes and the data rates of the edge nodes.
 Simulation results have shown that the empirical competitive ratio defined as the ratio between the number of computed tasks achieved by the proposed online algorithm and offline optimal case is at most 2 in a given simulation setting.
 Thus, the simulation results confirm that the proposed online algorithm can efficiently allocate tasks to neighboring edge nodes under uncertainty.
+Our future work will include extending our results to additional practical scenarios in which multiple tasks can be allocated to edge nodes under the consideration of the lifetime of an ephemeral edge computing network.

 \appendices